 Think of your blood vessels like a hose that constantly has water running through it.
 Now, imagine if the diameter of the hose got much bigger.

-It now would have the ability to move more water through the hose with less pressure.
-That’s how nitric oxide works on your blood vessels, and that’s how you get muscle pumps too.
+It now has the ability to move more water through the hose with less pressure.
+That’s how nitric oxide works on your blood vessels, and that’s how you get muscle pumps, too.

 Your blood vessels dilate and deliver more oxygen-rich blood to your muscles right where you need it.
 That’s also why you may notice the veins in your arms increasing in size during your workout and popping out more.